How Dropping Credits Affects Your Financial Aid

 - Your financial aid award(s) may be adjusted if your award(s) requires half-time enrollment and your credits drop below half-time

 - And you are a Federal Pell Grant recipient, the grant may be adjusted; for example, if you drop from 12 to 9 credits, your grant may be prorated

 - And you are a Pennsylvania State Grant recipient, your grant may be reduced if you drop from full-time to half-time enrollment, or from half-time to less than half-time

 What happens and what to do if you late-drop credits

-If you received a Federal Direct Stafford Loan or Federal Perkins Loan and drop below half-time, the prior to repayment will begin (nine-months for Perkins and University Loans, six-months for Federal Stafford Loans).
+If you received a Federal Direct Loan or Federal Perkins Loan and drop below half-time, the prior to repayment will begin (nine months for Perkins and University Loans, six months for Federal Direct Loans).
 For more information, contact the appropriate loan servicer:

 - Federal Perkins or University Loan recipients: contact

 - Federal Direct Loan recipients: contact your federal loan servicer.
 You can obtain the contact information for your federal loan servicer on the National Student Loan Data System (NSLDS).

 - Federal Direct Loan recipients under the Federal Family Education Loan (FFEL) Program: contact the lender(s) of your FFEL loan(s).
 You can obtain the contact information for your FFEL lenders on the National Student Loan Data System (NSLDS).